UEFA.com recalls how the Hoops upset the form book to defeat Italian team Internazionale Milano in the 1967 European Champion Clubs' Cup final.

-Winners of two of the tournament's previous three editions and victorious against holders Real Madrid CF in the quarter-finals, the Nerrazzurri were on course to be crowned kings of Europe again when Sandro Mazzola converted an early penalty.
+Winners of two of the tournament's previous three editions and victorious against holders Real Madrid in the quarter-finals, the Nerrazzurri were on course to be crowned kings of Europe again when Sandro Mazzola converted an early penalty.
 With Helenio Herrera's outfit famed for their catenaccio style of play and knack of registering marginal victories, the outlook was gloomy for Jock Stein's men.

 However, a Celtic side featuring ten Glasgow-born players were never cowed and levelled after the hour through Tommy Gemmell.
 "They probably underestimated [us] – I think they did, they were shocked," said their centre-forward Steve Chalmers, who would go on to etch his name into Scottish football history.